JoaoVSN/WebTest_TESS/README.md

 * [Microsoft SQL Server Management]
 * [ASP.Net Core 5.0]

- Change the SQL Server conection change this line in the file "appsettings.json".
+ Change the SQL Server conection in this line at the file "appsettings.json".

 ```sh
 $  "ConnectionStrings": {